rmaksymiuk/CatClassifier/README.md

-This is a simple Neural Network that classifies the image either Cat or not.
-This was build during Neural Networks and Deep Learning course (1st course in a Deep learning specialization by Andrew Ng).
+This file contains two neural networks for image classification (cat vs. non-cat), developed during Andrew Ng's "Neural Networks and Deep Learning" course.
+These models, built solely with NumPy and h5py, include a simple two-layer network and a deeper model with multiple layers.